 Centralia College has no way to relay messages into classrooms or buildings.
 Only messages relating to accident, illness of a child, or death will be relayed to students.
 Contact the Enrollment Services Office.
-Please disclose the nature of the emergency and the college will attempt to locate a student.
-However, there is no guarantee of success.
+Please disclose the nature of the emergency and the college will attempt to locate the student.